navidbabakhani/ShoppingApplication/README.md

 First, create a postgreSql database using this command:
 `createdb -h localhost -p 5432 -U postgres shoppingdb`

-in `application.properties` file, search for `spring.jpa.hibernate.ddl-auto` and set it to create-drop for initializing application.
+in `application.properties` file, search for `spring.jpa.hibernate.ddl-auto` and set it to `create-drop` or `update` for initializing application.
 For the production environment, this line should be set to `validate`

 ### Tests